Fix download form errors

 This article will help you troubleshoot when a form is giving you trouble.

-In the past I've had to ask you to sign up via a form, in order to receive downloads, even if already subscribed to a series that download is a part of.
+In the past I've had to ask you to sign up via a form, in order to receive downloads on my blog, even if already subscribed to a series that download is a part of.
 This process is being updated with new technology available to us.
 In time, you'll notice series emails you sign up to will invite you to start downloading directly from your emails without having to additionally request these via a form.
 Check your emails as you may not even need to request the download you're interested in, if you've received an email regarding the lesson which that download is associated with.
 Thank you for your patience while I actively update this method across the whole ministry in the coming months.

 If you're having trouble with a download form...